-Mechanical (Clamshell/Bucket Dredges) and/or Cutterhead Dredging The project may affect sea turtles by injury or death as a result of interactions with equipment or materials used during dredging; however, NMFS believes the chance of injury or death from interactions with clamshell and/or hydraulic dredging equipment is discountable as these species are highly mobile and are likely to avoid the areas during construction.
+Mechanical (Clamshell/Bucket Dredges) and/or Cutterhead Dredging construction.
 NMFS has received very few reported sea turtle takes associated with these dredging methods.
 In the South Atlantic region two sea turtles have been taken by a clamshell dredge over the past 20 years, the most recent of which occurred on May 19, 2011, at Cape Canaveral, Florida, which routinely has very high local turtle abundance.
-Due to the infrequency of interactions with these gear types, NMFS believes that the likelihood of sea turtles being taken by a hydraulic cutterhead or a clamshell dredge is discountable
+Due to the infrequency of interactions with these gear types, NMFS believes that the likelihood of sea turtles being taken by a hydraulic cutterhead or a clamshell dredge is discountable.